 - Clean out your front closet and use for guests coats and bags during the party.
 If you are worried about bed bugs you can vacuum the closet after the party to reduce the risks.
 If you use a vacuum to capture bed bugs, seal and dispose of the vacuum bag as soon as you are done.

 - If space is limited, place a sheet over the bed before putting any coats on the bed.
-As soon as possible after guests leave, place the sheet in a dryer on medium-high heat for at least 20 minutes and vacuum the bed.
-See Laundering Items to Kill Bed Bugs and Vacuuming to Capture Bed Bugs for more information.
+As soon as possible after guests leave, place the sheet in a dryer on medium-high heat for at least 30 minutes and vacuum the bed.

-- Place shoes on a plastic mat near the door.
-This plastic mat can be washed with hot soapy water once guests have left.
+- While it is unlikely that bed bugs will be on shoes you can place shoes on a plastic mat near the door as an extra precaution.
+The plastic mat can be washed with hot soapy water once guests have left.

 Prevent Bed Bugs from Entering your Home with Overnight Guests

-If a visitor is coming to stay and you know they had (or have) bed bugs, there are precautions that you can take.
+If a visitor is coming to stay and you know they had (or have) bed bugs in their home, there are precautions that you can take to reduce the risk of bed bugs coming into your home.
 Remember that people do not usually carry bed bugs on their bodies, but bed bugs will sometimes hitch a ride on clothes that people are wearing.
-However, bed bugs are more likely to be on personal belongings, such as bags, purses, luggage, laundry, wheelchairs, and similar.
+However, bed bugs are more likely to be on personal belongings, such as bags, purses, luggage, wheelchairs, and similar.

 You can take these precautions to reduce the chance of bed bugs entering your home:

-- When guests arrive at your home be prepared to immediately:
+- When overnight guests arrive at your home be prepared to immediately:

 - Ask your visitor to change into clean clothes.